TryAtSoftware/Extensions/TryAtSoftware.Extensions.DependencyInjection.md

 #### Resolve generic parameters

-TODO
+A key feature for the automatic registration of services is the ability to resolve generic type parameters.
+This is a responsibility of each `IServiceRegistrar` implementation, however, all officially supported service registrars use the generic extension methods provided by `TryAtSoftware.Extensions.Reflection` (for more information you can refer to the [official documentation](https://github.com/TryAtSoftware/Extensions/blob/main/TryAtSoftware.Extensions.Reflection.md#generic-extensions)).

+TODO: Example

 ### `IServiceRegistrar`

 This is an interface defining the structure of a component responsible for registering services into a dependency injection container.

-The officially supported libraries providing implementations of this interface will be listed at the home page of the [`TryAtSoftware.Extensions`](https://github.com/TryAtSoftware/Extensions) repository.
+The officially supported libraries providing implementations for this interface will be listed at the home page of the [`TryAtSoftware.Extensions`](https://github.com/TryAtSoftware/Extensions) repository.